 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of timber design.
-Skirtings and facings are of timber design.
-There is a fitted kitchen comprising a combination of wall and floor mounted units.
+The internal joinery finishes are in both softwood and hardwood and the kitchen has been fitted with modern wall and base units.
+In addition, an Aga cooker has also been installed within the kitchen.
+Internal doors are of a timber/timber glass panel type.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Some fireplaces have been closed over/vented.
-There is a log burning fire fitted in the sitting room.
+A wood burning stove has been installed within the livingroom and a multi fuel stove has been installed within the sittingroom.

 Internal decorations Visually inspected.
-Painted finishes.
+Painted finishes noted throughout.